 A historic land

-Kept in the same family's ownership for nearly 75 years, the property is owned by the descendents of Robert Ruhl, longtime editor and publisher of the Medford Mail Tribune from 1911 through the 1950s.
+Kept in the same family's ownership for nearly 75 years, the property was owned by the descendents of Robert Ruhl, longtime editor and publisher of the Medford Mail Tribune from 1911 through the 1950s.
 His grandchildren and great-grandchildren wanted to pass along their family's vision of conservation to benefit the people and the land.
 Under the ownership of the Southern Oregon Land Conservancy, this historic land and all its wonder will be preserved for generations to come.

 Heart of the Rogue Campaign BEATS TO SUCCESS!